ozovalihasan/tic-tac-toe/README.md

-This is a project in the Main Ruby curriculum at [Microverse](https:www.microverse.org/) - @microverseinc.
+This is a project in the Main Ruby curriculum at [Microverse](https://www.microverse.org/) - @microverseinc .

 ![tic_tac_toe_game](./Screenshot.png)